The Book of Faces

 Bringing Scarborough roaring into the 1900s.
 When you hear Glenn Miller blaring from the porch, sometimes it’s from my Gilded Age Bluetooth gramophone.
 Sometimes it’s from my futuristic pre-war Bakelite radio.

 Fun fact: this Bluetooth gramophone dates back to 1887, making it 8 years older than the inn.
 It’s true!

-I've compiled a Spotify® playlist of over six hours and growing of musical escapism.
+I've compiled a Spotify® playlist of over twelve hours and growing of musical escapism.
 If you feel like the 21st century can sometimes be drag, just sit back and reminisce about a happier time, like the Great Depression.

 I've named the playlist Scarborough Porch.
 I saved my energy for the curating, not the naming.